Courses

 Quantitative - CTY-Level

-Verbal - CTY-Level
+or Verbal - CTY-Level

 About the Course

 This philosophy course explores questions of human nature in light of recent technological breakthroughs in communication, biotechnology, artificial intelligence, and modern warfare.
 You will consider how our ability to transform our environment affects the way we perceive and value human life.
 From current and historical contexts, you'll evaluate philosophical questions like: how did the agricultural revolution impact social order?
 When do cybernetic implants transform a person into a machine?
-In what sense is your online identity you?
+In what sense is your online identity you?
 Does social networking enhance or replace authentic human interaction?
 Working with your classmates, you'll critically assess these issues while developing your ability to construct and evaluate formal arguments.
 In this interdisciplinary course, you will study texts from literature, history, and science.
 Through critical reading and analytical writing, debates, group activities, and research projects, you'll explore the relationship between human nature and technology, and gain an appreciation for humanity, how we work, and what our future holds.

 Typical Class Size: 16-18